 Tips for Buying a New Water Heater

-- Choose a efficient water heater with an appropriate first-hour rating (FHR) by estimating your family's peak-hour demand for hot water.
+- Choose an efficient water heater with an appropriate first-hour rating (FHR) by estimating your family’s peak-hour demand for hot water.

 - For safety as well as energy-efficiency reasons, when buying gas- and oil-fired water heaters, look for units with sealed combustion or power venting to avoid back-drafting of combustion gases into the home.

 - Everything else being equal, select a water heater with the highest energy factor (EF).
 However, you should note that the EF of one type of heater is not comparable to another type.
 For example, an electric water heater with an EF of 0.9 may cost more to operate than a gas water heater with an EF of 0.7.

 - Whenever possible, do not install the water heater in an unheated basement.
 Also, try to minimize the length of piping runs to your bathroom and kitchen.

 Tips for Lowering Your Water Heater’s Energy Usage

 - Install aerators in faucets and low-flow showerheads that may reduce your hot water consumption by half.